proycon/analiticcl/README.md

 ### Language Model

-In order to consider context information, analiticcl can construct a simple language model.
+In order to consider context information, analiticcl can construct and apply a simple n-gram language model.
 The input for this language model is an n-gram frequency list, provided through the ``--lm`` parameter.
 It is used in analiticcl's *search mode*.

 This should be a corpus-derived list of unigrams and bigrams, optionally also trigrams (and even all up to quintgrams if